salvat1on/0rion-Framework-2.0/readme.md

 <br>
-                                    all recon modules have been combined into the "e.d.i.t.h" module. the edith module is the soul 0rion module currently and is intended for blackbox testing. between a few Y/N statements here is a current list of what edith will prefom on a target.
+                                    all recon modules have been combined into the "e.d.i.t.h" module. the edith module is the soul 0rion module currently and is intended for blackbox testing. between a few Y/N statements here is a current list of what edith will preform on a target.

 <br><br>